Alejandro Escovedo Returns To Punk Roots With 'Sonica USA'

 The result is The Crossing, a power collection of songs that may in fact be the most succinct statement of Alejandro Escovedo's musical and personal story ever.
 "Sonica USA" only whets your appetite for what lies in store on the rest of the album.

 The Crossing is due out on Sept.
-14 via Yup Records.
+14 via Yep Roc Records.